yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    The recommended option for hosting their gaming databases in Azure is to use Azure SQL Managed Instance in the Business Critical service tier.

-   The customer expressed the desire to use a PaaS offering, if possible, and SQL MI provides a fully-managed platform, with the benefits of a PaaS database service.
-In combination with the Database Migration Service, it provides a simple way to migrate their databases into Azure, with little to no downtime.
-Given the customer's large number of databases, along with the use of the Service broker feature, SQL MI provides an optimum solution, while also helping to reduce the cost and managed overhead that could be associated with using SQL Server on VMs.
+   The customer expressed the desire to use a PaaS offering, if possible, and SQL MI provides a fully-managed platform, with the PaaS database service's benefits.
+In combination with the Database Migration Service, it provides a simple way to migrate their databases into Azure, with minimal downtime.
+Given the customer's large number of databases and the use of the Service broker feature, SQL MI provides an optimal solution, while also reducing the cost and management overhead associated with using SQL Server on VMs.
 The use of Service broker will prevent them from using SQL DB without first making changes to the database architecture.
 Also, SQL MI provides the VNet isolation and added security the customer has requested.

-   The customer has stated clearly that they do not have the infrastructure or database resources required to support their existing structure, and that they do not wish to add more resources with those skills to the team.
-Their desire to reduce the amount of infrastructure they are managing, as well as reducing costs, moves the decision away from SQL on VMs.
+   The customer has stated that they do not have the infrastructure or database resources required to support their existing structure and do not wish to add more resources to the team.
+Their desire to reduce the amount of infrastructure they are managing and reduce costs moves the decision away from SQL on VMs.

    The Business Critical service tier is designed for applications that require the highest performance and HA requirements.
 Given the nature of the gaming applications and databases, the customer should use the service tier that provides them with the lowest IO latency, highest availability, and best performance possible.
-The inclusion of a built-in read-only replica could also help take some workload of the primary databases for reporting and read-only workloads, at no additional cost.
+The inclusion of a built-in read-only replica could also help take some workload off the primary databases for reporting and read-only workloads, at no additional cost.

 3. How would you handle the data migration?
 Provide step-by-step instructions from assessment to data migration.

-   Data migration should be handled using the Azure Database Migration Service's online data migration capabilities, which meets the customer's requirement of minimal downtime.
+   Data migration should be handled using the Azure Database Migration Service's online data migration capabilities, which meets the customer's minimal downtime requirement.
 Data platform migrations should be approached with the same rigor and processes as a full software or hardware project, meaning a robust methodology is required for success.

    In planning their migration project, they should consider the process similar to that shown in the following graphic: